grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/gs-gem.md

 ---
-description: Learn how to get started with Grafana Enterprise Metrics using the Helm chart.
+description: Learn how to configure Grafana Enterprise Metrics using the Helm chart.
-menuTitle: Get started with GEM
+menuTitle: Configure GEM
-title: Get started with Grafana Enterprise Metrics using the Helm chart
+title: Configure Grafana Enterprise Metrics using the Helm chart
 weight: 40
 ---

-# Get started with GEM
+# Configure Grafana Enterprise Metrics

-Use the mimir-distributed Helm chart to deploy GEM on Kubernetes.
+Use the mimir-distributed Helm chart to deploy Grafana Enterprise Metrics (GEM) on Kubernetes.
 Here are the main differences in using the Helm chart for GEM, as compared to Grafana Mimir:

 - GEM requires a valid license.
 - Instead of using NGINX as the router of requests to internal components, GEM deploys its own enterprise gateway component that authenticates and routes requests.